mirage/mirage-www/tmpl/wiki/tutorial-lwt.md

 [Lwt](http://www.ocsigen.org/lwt) is a lightweight cooperative threading library for OCaml.
 A good way to understand Lwt and its use in Mirage is to write some simple code.
 This document introduces the basic concepts and suggests programs to write.
 Note that Lwt has a number of syntax extensions that are widely used in Mirage.
 These are introduced as you go along through the tutorial.
-Code for all examples is to be found in the `mirage-skeleton/lwt` [repository](https://github.com/mirage/mirage-skeleton/tree/master/lwt).
+Code for all examples is in the `mirage-skeleton/lwt/src` [repository](https://github.com/mirage/mirage-skeleton/tree/master/lwt/src).

 ##Tutorial